Disney’s Aladdin

 In Closing

-Aladdin was given first class treatment despite its short development cycle.
-And yet it still managed to outclass the majority of its platformer contemporaries.
-It’s not quite the classic I remember but is still a fantastic game overall.
-Its also one of the best licensed games of all time too in my opinion.
+Disney’s Aladdin was given first class treatment despite its short development cycle.
+And yet it still manages to outclass the majority of its platformer contemporaries.
+It is not quite the classic I remember but is still a fantastic game overall.
+It is also one of the best Disney games of all time too in my opinion.

 2 thoughts on “Disney’s Aladdin